Where involvement begins.

 Whether you are looking to fund an activity or looking to attend a conference, there are a number of other granting resources on campus.
 Depending on your group’s mandate, your group may be eligible for some of the following grants.
 Be sure to check with the specific Faculty, Department, or Service for the grant eligibility, requirements and deadlines.

-CAPS has put together a very comprehensive list of granting sources on and off campus which you can access on this Google Document!
+The Career Centre has put together a very comprehensive list of granting sources on and off campus which you can access on this Google Document!

 We have listed some more details on specific on-campus grants below: